WD My Cloud Data Recovery

 WD My Cloud Hardware & Firmware Failure Details

-WD My Cloud units use proprietary logic boards with embedded processors: Marvell Armada ARM SoCs (370, 385, 388) in the EX series, and Intel Pentium N3710 x86 CPUs in the PR series (PR2100, PR4100).
-These controllers are separate from the hard drives inside.
-A failed enclosure logic board produces the same red LED as a failed drive, but the drives themselves are often fine.
-We differentiate the two by extracting drives & imaging them directly through PC-3000, without the enclosure logic board in the path.
+WD My Cloud enclosures use proprietary logic boards with Marvell Armada ARM or Intel Pentium CPUs that are separate from the internal hard drives.
+A failed logic board produces the same red LED error as a failed drive.
+We bypass enclosure failures by extracting the drives and imaging them directly via PC-3000.

 SMR Drive Complications in EX2 & EX4 Arrays

 Some WD My Cloud multi-bay units shipped with WD Red WD40EFAX drives.
 These use Drive-Managed Shingled Magnetic Recording (DM-SMR), where overlapping magnetic tracks require entire zones to be rewritten on any modification.
 During an mdadm RAID rebuild, the heavy write load overwhelms the drive's SMR Translation Layer.
-The drive pauses for garbage collection, Linux interprets the timeout as a hardware failure, and mdadm drops the drive from the array.
+The drive pauses for 30 to 90 seconds to perform background garbage collection, while Linux mdadm expects a response within roughly 7 to 8 seconds.
+The controller interprets the stall as a hardware failure and drops the drive from the array.
 Attempting another rebuild on the remaining SMR hard drive risks a dual-drive failure state.
 We image SMR drives sequentially with custom timeout parameters on PC-3000 to prevent Translation Layer lockups.

 WD40EFAX Firmware: Module 190 T2 Translator Corruption